 - stick, for the occasional aggressive dogs

-Depending upon destination, I also take :
+Depending upon destination and season, I also take :